Abney History, Family Crest & Coats of Arms

 The surname Abney was first found in the counties of Derbyshire and Norfolk, where the family is descended from William D'Aubigny, a companion of Duke William of Normandy.
 His son, Nigel, became one of the greatest land owners in England having Lordships in Buckingham, Leicester, Bedford, Warwick and Derbyshire.

-Important Dates for the Abney family
+Early History of the Abney family

 This web page shows only a small excerpt of our Abney research.
 Another 37 words (3 lines of text) covering the years 1634, 1727, 1690, 1698, 1640, 1721, 1694, 1676, 1750 and 1700 are included under the topic Early Abney History in all our PDF Extended History products and printed products wherever possible.